This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

 funded by the American Music Recordings Archive (AMRA),

-and with over one hour of enjoyable music!
+The CD contains over one hour of enjoyable music!

 To your order this special limited edition CD — go here